GoodMorningA1i/Counter/README.md

 ## Features

+- Increment counter by 1, you can tap anywhere on the screen
-- Increments counter by 1 on tap
+- Decrement counter by 1, tap on the "-" sign
-- Saves progress, so you can leave the app and come back to it starting where you left off
 - Reset the counter to 0
 - Vibration on every tap
+- Saves progress, so you can leave the app and come back to it starting where you left off

 ## Built With